Eye Prosthesis Plastic Surgery

 Although they may be made from a variety of substances, all of these implants are porous; they have tiny holes in their structure which allows the patients own blood vessels and tissues to actually grow into them.
 Once this happens, the implants actually becomes integrated in the patient.
 What this means in practice is that this integration essentially eliminates the possibility of future migration and extrusion and decreases the chance of infection, all of which were not uncommonly seen with the first generation implants.

 Dr. Kass works closely with the ocularist who fabricates and fits the prosthesis (artificial eye) to insure that the patient who has lost an eye has the benefit of the latest advances in custom-made artificial eyes and fitting techniques.

 Natural movement of the eyes is of utmost importance to the patient whose eye has to be removed.
 It understandable that the patient wants as natural a look as possible.
 Recent advances in ocular implant technology are staggering.

 To effectively treat patients who have lost an eye or who wear an ocular prosthesis requires a special understanding of the anatomy and pathophysiology of the orbit.
 Fellowship in the American Society of Oculo-facial Plastic and Reconstructive Surgery (ASOPRS) indicates that the surgeon has greatest specialized training and expertise in treating these problems.

-If you or someone you know has lost an eye or is having problems, either functional or cosmetic, wearing an ocular prosthesis, please consult with Dr. Kass who is fully trained to treat this problem and has been in practice in Clearwater for over 20 years.
+If you or someone you know has lost an eye or is having problems, either functional or cosmetic, wearing an ocular prosthesis, please consult with Dr. Kass who is fully trained to treat this problem and has been in practice in the Tampa Bay area for over three decades.